 The IHG® Rewards Club Premier Credit Card from Chase comes with IHG Platinum status as one of the cards many benefits.
 But, outside of the regular 75 nights or 75k elite qualifying points, IHG does not offer a fast-track to Spire Elite status.

 The Spire Elite level within IHG® Rewards Club will be awarded to you if you have a minimum of 75 nights at qualifying rates; earn at least 75,000 Elite Qualifying points during a calendar year.

 As we covered in last week's post on the best mid-tier elite status, both the Radisson Rewards™ Business Visa® Card and Radisson Rewards™ Premier Visa Signature® Card earn Radisson Rewards Gold status, opening up one of the highest points earning elite tiers of any available to U.S. consumers.

 And while Club Carlson doesn’t offer a specific fast-track to achieving Concierge Elite, if you already have Gold status or above when you’re approved for either credit card, you’ll receive a one-time credit of 15 nights towards obtaining or maintaining Concierge Elite status after your first purchase on the card.

 If you are already a Gold or Concierge Elite member in the Radisson Rewards program at the time that you applied for your Account, you are eligible to earn a one-time credit of 15 nights towards obtaining or maintaining Concierge Elite status after opening your Account and your first Net Purchase on the Card.

 World of Hyatt Globalist

-The World Of Hyatt Credit Card only offers Discoverist status as a benefit, the lowest elite tier of Hyatt’s loyalty program.
-However, you can achieve Hyatt Globalist solely through spending on The World Of Hyatt Credit Card, or via a combination of elite qualifying nights earned via spending (2x nights for every $5,000 spent on the card), and stays at Hyatt properties.
+World of Hyatt Credit Card only offers Discoverist status as a benefit, the lowest elite tier of Hyatt’s loyalty program.
+However, you can achieve Hyatt Globalist solely through spending on the World of Hyatt Credit Card, or via a combination of elite qualifying nights earned via spending (2x nights for every $5,000 spent on the card), and stays at Hyatt properties.
 An example of the latter strategy might look something like this:

 - 60 nights required to reach Globalist